shamiul-anik/language-school-client/README.md

 18. React lazy load added for better user experience and optimization.
 19. Contact and About page added as extra features.
 20. AOS animation added on different sections of Home page.
-21. React Awesome Reveal animation added on Banner of Home, Instructors, Classes, About and Contact pages.
+21. React Awesome Reveal animation added on Banner of Home, Instructors, Classes, About, Contact and Dashboard pages.
 <!-- 21.
 Search functionality added on All Toys and My Toys page.
 Indexing is used in Toy Name and Seller Name for better search experience. -->
 <!-- 22.
 Home page Sub-category section added with dynamic data loading on click from database. -->